freedomofpress/securedrop/docs/development/setup_development.rst

 The Docker based environment is suitable for developing the web application and updating the documentation.

+Ensure Git is installed on your system.
+Use package management tools to update your local package index.
+Once the update is complete, you can download and install Git:

 Ubuntu or Debian GNU/Linux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
+Run the following commands to update the packages and to install from the default Git repositories:

 .. code:: sh